browsermedia/browsercms-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for BrowserCMS Core Development

 ## Introduction

-This project automates the setup of a development environment for working on Ruby on Rails itself.
+This project automates the setup of a development environment for working on BrowserCMS projects themselves.
 Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.

-Please note this virtual machine is not designed to be used for Rails application development.
+This can also be used for developing on BrowserCMS projects.

 ## Requirements